With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCunningham Childrens Home is a mental health facility in Urbana, IL, located at 1301 North Cunningham Avenue, in the 61802 zip code.
 Cunningham Childrens Home provides telemedicine/telehealth and residential treatment.
-Cunningham Childrens Home provides dialectical behavior therapy, activity therapy and trauma therapy to children / adolescents.
+Cunningham Childrens Home provides individual psychotherapy, group therapy and dialectical behavior therapy to children / adolescents.
 Cunningham Childrens Home also supports children/adolescents with serious emotional disturbance.
-Some other services available at Cunningham Childrens Home include education services, case management and vocational rehabilitation services.
+Some other services available at Cunningham Childrens Home include case management, vocational rehabilitation services and education services.

 Learn MoreRosecrance Fox is a mental health treatment clinic in Champaign, Illinois, located at 1801 Fox Drive, in the 61820 zip code.
-Rosecrance Fox provides telemedicine/telehealth and outpatient treatment.
-Rosecrance Fox provides cognitive behavioral therapy, activity therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Rosecrance Fox also supports people with serious mental illness, people with PTSD and people with trauma.
-Additional services provided by Rosecrance Fox consist of intensive case management, legal advocacy and case management.
+Rosecrance Fox provides outpatient treatment and telemedicine/telehealth.
+Rosecrance Fox provides activity therapy, dialectical behavior therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Rosecrance Fox also supports people with serious mental illness, people with trauma and people with PTSD.
+Additional services provided by Rosecrance Fox consist of case management, intensive case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.